Abruz-plotz/Customer_analysis_SQL/README.md

-# SQL Project :- E-Commerce Customer Churn Analysis
+# SQL Project :- Customer Analysis Project(using SQL)

 ## A) Inroduction :-
-This project deals with E-Commerce Customer Churn Analysis and find insights on how this works
+This project focuses on E-Commerce Customer Churn Analysis to understand customer behavior and identify key factors influencing churn.
+Using SQL, the dataset was cleaned, transformed, and analyzed to uncover insights into customer preferences, purchase patterns, and retention strategies.
+The analysis helps businesses improve customer engagement, reduce churn rates, and enhance overall satisfaction.

 ## B) Dataset